willothy/flatten.nvim/README.md

   -- flatten.nvim will detect if the address refers to this instance of nvim, to determine if this is a host or a guest pipe_path = require("flatten").default_pipe_path,
-  -- The `default_pipe_path` will treat the first nvim instance within a single kitty/wezterm session as the host -- You can configure this behaviour using the following: one_per = {
+  -- The `default_pipe_path` will treat the first nvim instance within a single kitty/wezterm session as the host -- You can configure this behaviour using the following opt-in integrations: one_per = {
-    kitty = true, -- Flatten all instance in the current Kitty session wezterm = true, -- Flatten all instance in the current Wezterm session },
+    kitty = false, -- Flatten all instance in the current Kitty session wezterm = false, -- Flatten all instance in the current Wezterm session },
 }